 BACK HOME

 Respect for Bugs

-Q: Blah blah blah insects can't think or feel and I, a human who has no lived experience in an insect's body, know this positively and am entitled to dispense with insect life to the end of any goal of mine, no matter how frivolous or optional
+Q: Blah blah blah insects can't think or feel and I, a human who has no lived experience in an insect's body, am entitled to totally control my environment at any expense to others I've decided are worth less than me; I'm a shitty strawperson but also reflect opinions people really stand by on the internet

-Q: But if insects are tiny animals who think and feel, then the way we grind and trample them for fun/profit/convenience/overblown fear responses is unconscionable!
+Q: But if insects are tiny animals who think and feel, then the way we destroy them for fun/profit/convenience/overblown fear responses is unconscionable!

+BACK HOME